 The lack of dopamine leads to an overabundance of other neurotransmitters in your brain.
 This imbalance can cause noticeable disturbances in mobility, for example, slowing down of movements.
 We can treat these limitations with medications.
 Complementary treatments (for example, physiotherapy) can give you further relief.

 Although Parkinson’s disease was described by the English physician James Parkinson as early as 1817, the cause of the disease named after him remains unknown in most cases.
 Experts therefore also speak of “idiopathic Parkinson’s syndrome”, or IPS for short.
-“Idiopathic” means that there is no identifiable cause.
+“Idiopathic” means that there is no recognizable cause.
 About 75 percent of all Parkinson’s patients have the idiopathic form of the disease.

 This idiopathic Parkinson’s syndrome is based on a so-called protein aggregation disorder.
 This means that a protein, which also occurs in the healthy brain, folds pathologically and is then deposited in nerve cells.
 According to our current understanding, this leads to premature death of the nerve cells, i.e. a neurodegenerative disease.
 But why the protein behaves in this way is still not clear – we do not know the cause.